Welcome to Wopular's coverage of Barack Obama, Middle Class.

-Barack Obama, Middle Class that have been featured on main sections
+Barack Obama, Middle Class | featured news

 President Barack Obama said Wednesday he believes that members of both parties can reach a "framework" on a debt-cutting deal before Christmas, making his case with a mix of optimism and pressure on congressional Republicans to keep tax rates from rising on the middle class.